bitprj/curriculum/Module4.1_Intro_to_Data_Structures_and_Algos/activities/Act3_Queues/Interview-Question-1.md

 * "Given a maze of the form of a **rectangular matrix**"
   * This is an indicates that the medium of our maze will be a 2D list.
 Immediately, you should ask yourself
     * How does this impact the way we move through the maze?
 Can we move diagonally?
-Can we wrap around the top?
 Is there any restriction on where we start from and where we end?
 * "develop an algorithm to find the length of the **shortest path** from a given **source to a given destination**."
   * A light bulb should go off when you see the phrase "shortest path" You should ask yourself:
     * What well-known algorithms have I seen in the past that use "shortest path" in their problem statement (hint: famous graph algorithms).
 What data structures do those algorithms use and will they be any use to me here (they may or may not)?